DragoonAethis/itch-dl/README.md

 The downloader is able to grab more or less everything you can download via the itch app.

-The input URL can be any "Browse" page (top, popular, newest, filtered by tags, etc) or any game jam.
-The input can also be a path to a itch.io JSON file with game jam entries, or just a list of itch.io game URLs (not browse/jam pages!) to download.
+The input URL can be one of the supported link formats listed above, a path to a itch.io JSON file with game jam entries, a list of itch.io game URLs (not browse/jam pages!) to download.

 **It's expected that the downloader output will not be complete** - logs are stupidly verbose and it prints a report on failed downloads and external URLs (links to files that are not on